usds/medicaid-renewals-playbook/plays/README.md

 #### Resources
 Guides
+  * [Benefits Data Trust: Medicaid Churn Overview & FAQ](https://bdtrust.org/Prioritization_Tool.docx): The background, causes, impacts, and mitigations of Medicaid churn.
+  * [Benefits Data Trust: Goal Setting](https://bdtrust.org/Goal_Setting.docx): Establish SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals for addressing Medicaid churn.
+  * [Benefits Data Trust: Stakeholder Engagement](https://bdtrust.org/Stakeholder_Engagement.docx): Identify who needs to be part of the process based on knowledge/expertise & capacity.
+Identify opportunities for engagement & establish and implement a strategy for engagement.
   * [Medicaid 101](../resources/medicaid-101.pdf): A _brief and informal_ overview of the Medicaid program.
 This presentation **should not** be taken as legal authority or advice, but used as a quick introduction to the program.

 Templates
  * [Project Charter](../resources/example-project-charter.docx): An example charter used to establish the goals, dates, and activities of the engagement between the civic tech organization and the state health and human services agency.
- * [On-Site Schedule](../schedule.md): An example schedule for the week of the on-site engagement.
+ * [On-Site Schedule](../logistics/schedule.md): An example schedule for the week of the on-site engagement.
 Work typically begins virtually 3-4 weeks prior and 3-4 weeks following, but the on-site week is typically the most impactful and intense period of work.

 Workshops
-  * [Kickoff Meeting](../workshops-and-meetings/kickoff.md): Sample agenda and materials for the project kickoff, where state staff and the full team align on goals, norms, and the work moving forward.
+  * [Kickoff Meeting](../logistics/workshops-and-meetings/kickoff.md): Sample agenda and materials for the project kickoff, where state staff and the full team align on goals, norms, and the work moving forward.
-  * [Hypothesis Generation Workshop](../workshops-and-meetings/hypothesis-generation-workshop.md): Sample agenda and materials for a workshop focused on generating hypotheses on where the team could have the biggest impact.
+  * [Hypothesis Generation Workshop](../logistics/workshops-and-meetings/hypothesis-generation-workshop.md): Sample agenda and materials for a workshop focused on generating hypotheses on where the team could have the biggest impact.

 ---